KyungEPark/PitchGenEval/README.md

 ### Data
 1. List of names with countries and gender (think about updating / source)
 2. List of pitch ideas (from: https://www.uschamber.com/co/start/business-ideas/top-trending-business-ideas)
+3. Performance / Evaluation based on Bossinoux (2024)

 ### Models
 - Qwen/Qwen3-30B-A3B-Instruct-2507